devilAPI/BetterDiscord-Uninstaller/ReadMe.md

 - Folder checking
 - written in batch, so it dosent need that much cpu, ram etc.

-## Open Source
+## How do I know it dosent install malware or unwanted Programs?

-- The complete Program is open source.
+- The complete Program is open source, so you can look in the code.
 - There is a compiled and a uncompiled Version of it, so you can see exactly what it does

 ## Compatibility